 13. Purge Your Closets to Donate Boots, Coats, and Mittens

-The changing weather offers a perfect opportunity to look through last year’s winterwear and decide what to save and what is in good condition to pass along to someone who needs it more.
+The changing weather offers a perfect opportunity to look through last year’s winter wear and decide what to keep and what’s in good condition to pass along to someone who needs it more.
 Or while you’re out holiday shopping, grab a new pair of mittens or hat to donate.

 14. Bring on the Nostalgia With a Simple Winter Outdoor Activity